 I don’t know about you but I think one of the most difficult part about creating a night scene is to make sure that the images pop against the dark background.
 This is the reason why I colored the edges with some dark marker.
 I wanted them to pop against the dark background but I didn’t want the white edges to stand out either.
 Here’s a closer look:

 I hope you like my card today.
 If you would like to participate and have some fun, please visit their blog post here: 2019 Card Design Superstar Contest.
 The supplies I used are listed and linked below.
 Have an amazing day and Happy stamping!

-- stamp the rabbit image on smooth white card stock and color the images in with alcohol markers (or any medium of your choice).
+stamp the bee image on some Neenah classic crest solar white 110 lb card stock and color him in with alcohol markers (or any medium of your choice).

 For more inspiration, updates, and news make sure to check out these places.

 Hello MFT fans!
 I am back today with this underwater scene card using stamps by My Favorite Things for the 2018 Card Design Superstar contest.
 I finally summoned up some courage to “freehand” my background and I thought I was going to hurl!
 Haha!
 I am so very thankful to MFT for this contest because they encourage us all to join and get out of our comfort zone, whether you are a beginner or an expert!
 I am certainly a beginner when it comes to drawing/coloring my own scene.
 I had second thoughts about joining since this is a tough competition.
 Just looking at all the other entries make me nervous but I thought I’d go ahead and try anyway.